hschhhwwwo0o/yamu/README.md

 Why?
 To separate business logic from fickle and windy frameworks and libraries that have nothing to do with business logic.
 Modules are designed in such a way that they can be used independently of the framework; thanks to this, for example, migration from ReactJS to VueJS will be realized very easily.

-To quickly create and configure a new module, a tool was created: module-creator - using this tool you can quickly create a new module; to run the tool you need to run the command:
+If you are using macOS or Linux (I really hope you're not a Windows user 👎) you can use the "module-creator" tool to quickly create and customize a new module - it can be used to quickly create a new module; you need to run the command to start the tool:

 ```sh
 npm run create-module